BugSwarm/bugswarm/README.md

 * `-s, --skip-disk-check`: If set, do not verify whether there is adequate disk space (50 GiB by default) for reproducing before running.
     Possibly useful if you're low on disk space.
 * `--skip-cacher`: Do not cache the job pairs after reproducing them.
+* `--no-push`: Do not push any images to DockerHub.

 *Example*: